 Taking the diameter of a tree, also known as “Diameter at Breast Height” or “DBH,” is one of the most essential skills in forestry.
 It is at the core of properly measuring timber and wood volume (known as forest mensuration), and landowners often make important decisions about the management of their trees and forests based on these numbers.
 Though it may seem like a simple, straightforward task, there is a standardized method to measure tree diameter that must be used to assure proper, consistent results.
 When you read academic or industry materials that reference “tree diameter,” this is the specific measurement they refer to.

 Below, we will take you through the proper methodology so you can measure trees like a true forester and scientist!
 After, we will show you a few great ways you can use tree diameter for both utility and enjoyment of your trees.
+After reading this article, if you want to learn more about forest measurements and managing your woodlands, get a copy of our free guide with the form below:

 - D-Tape or flexible measuring tape